nicolardi/open_blog/src/blog/2-memoizing.md

 Please remember that fn is the function that was passed to memoize as an argument.
 This function will stay accessible to the whole function code.
 :::

 Things are getting clearer now!
-The code teached us what is memoize!
+The code teach us what is memoize!

 On @line10 cache is set to true; The next time this function will be called it will be executed the code @line7

-On @line13 fn is deallocated.
+On @line13 fn is destroyed.
 The comment says that this is to cleanup memory (another thing that we have learned here).

 On @line14 the result is returned!